Healthier truffles that are rich, decadent, and satisfying!

-These truffles are easy to make.
-Make a thick puree with your dates, maple syrup and ghee and combine with your finely chopped pecans and sea salt.
-Freeze for a bit and then make your candy balls.
-Put the balls back in the freezer until solid and then dip in melted chocolate.
+They are very easy to make!
+You blend the dates, syrup, and ghee together to make a thick paste, and then combine this with finely chopped pecans and sea salt.
+Freeze for a bit, and then make your candy balls.
+Put the balls back in the freezer until solid and then we’ll dip them in melted chocolate!

 Whenever I dip anything in chocolate, I always have some melted chocolate leftover in my bowl.
-Instead of trying to eat it all with a spoon before it dries, just pour it onto some parchment paper and make chocolate bark
+Instead of trying to eat it all with a spoon before it dries, just use a spatula to pour it onto parchment paper and make some chocolate bark 🙂

 - In a food processor, add your pecans and process until finely chopped.
 Remove and set aside.

 - Next, add dates, maple syrup, ghee and water to the food processor.
 Blend until this forms a thick puree.